abhishek-kumar-code/Redfish_Public/Specification.md

 ##### Event message SSE stream

 The service shall use the "id" field in the SSE stream to uniquely indicate an event.
 The value of the "id" field shall be the same as the "Id" property in the event payload.
 The value of the "Id" property should be a positive integer value and should be generated in a sequential manner.
-A service should accept the "Last-Event-ID" header from the client in order to allow a client to restart the event stream in case the connection is interrupted.
+A service should accept the "Last-Event-ID" header from the client to enable a client to restart the event stream in case the connection is interrupted.

 The service shall use the "data" field in the SSE stream to include the JSON representation of the Event object as defined in the [Event message objects section](#event-message-objects).